dart-lang/language/working/4271 - static enough metaprogramming/proposal.md

 > fog of uncertainty and marked as _Status: Unstable_ in the documentation -
 > even though APIs have not changed for a very long time.

-In 2017 type system was still optional, AOT was a glorified _"ahead-off-time-JIT"_, and the team maintained at least 3 different Dart front-ends (VM, dart2js and analyzer).
-Things really started shifting with Dart 2 release: it had replaced optional types with a static type system and introduced _common front-end (CFE)_ infrastructure to be shared by all backends.
+In 2017 the type system was still optional, AOT was a glorified _"ahead-off-time-JIT"_, and the team maintained at least 3 different Dart front-ends (VM, dart2js and analyzer).
+Things really started shifting with the Dart 2 release: it had replaced optional types with a static type system and introduced a _common front-end (CFE)_ infrastructure to be shared by all backends.
 Dart 3 introduced null-safety by default (NNBD).

 And so 8 years and many stable releases later Dart language and its toolchains have changed in major ways, but [`dart:mirrors`][dart-mirrors] remained in the